(Disclosure: Some of the links below may be affiliate links)

 First, I need to mention a downside: True Wealth has a minimum of 8500 CHF to invest with them.
 8500 CHF is too much of an entry point for many people who want to get started.
 And many people would probably like to try the service without investing that much money.
 On the other hand, you can test the service by creating a virtual account.

-To fund your account, you can deposit money on your account by transferring money to a personal IBAN.
+To fund your account, you can deposit money into your account by transferring money to a personal IBAN.
 Your cash is held in your name at the custodian bank account, so you get a personal IBAN.

 It is interesting to note that you can deposit CHF, EUR, USD, and GBP!
 This is an excellent feature.